 FBAR for American Small Business Owners Abroad

-As an American expat, it doesn’t matter if you are an individual taxpayer or business owner.
+Lastly for the business tax guide, as an American expat, it doesn’t matter if you are an individual taxpayer or business owner.
 No matter where you live in abroad, you will need to:

 - File for an FBAR every year as long as you make over the threshold.
 This is having over $10,000 in all foreign bank accounts (including your personal accounts) at any point during the year.